musicmage4114/esi/docs/FleetsApi.md

 member_id = 56 # Integer | The character ID of a member in this fleet

-movement = SwaggerClient::PutFleetsFleetIdMembersMemberIdMovement.new # PutFleetsFleetIdMembersMemberIdMovement | Details of the invitation
+movement = SwaggerClient::FleetMemberMovement.new # FleetMemberMovement | Details of the invitation

 opts = {
   datasource: "tranquility", # String | The server name you would like data from